-\begin{proposition} Let $x$ a $m$-dimensional standard Brownian motion, $\xrgh^\bt$ its Lévy area, understood in the Itô sense.
-We suppose that Assumptions (A1) and (F)$_2$ are satisfied.
-Then, for all $\eta \in (1/2,1)$ and $\psi\in \cb_{\eta,p}$, the Itô solution of Equation (\ref{equa-gene}) is almost surely solution in $\cb_{\eta,p}$ in the sense of Definition \ref{defi-solu}. \end{proposition}
+\begin{proposition} Suppose that $x$ is a $m$-dimensional standard Brownian motion defined on a complete filtered probability space $(\Omega,\mathcal{F},P)$, and let $\xrgh^\bt$ be its Lévy area, understood in the Itô sense.
+Suppose also that Assumptions (A1) and (F)$_2$ are both satisfied.
+Then, for all $\eta \in (1/2,1)$ and $\psi\in \cb_{\eta,p}$, the Itô solution of Equation (\ref{equa-gene}) is almost surely a solution in $\cb_{\eta,p}$ in the sense of Definition \ref{defi-solu}. \end{proposition}

-\begin{proof} For sake of clarity, we have postponed the proof of this result to Appendix B. \end{proof}
+\begin{proof} For the sake of clarity, we have postponed the proof of this result to Appendix B. \end{proof}

-Together with the forthcoming uniqueness Theorem \ref{theo-uni}, the two above-stated results allow to identify, in the two reference situations (ie when $x$ is regular and when $x$ is a standard Brownian motion), the solution in the sense of Definition \ref{defi-solu} with the classical solution.
-We will then lean on the continuity Theorem \ref{theo-conti} to fully justify our interpretation of the equation (see Remark \ref{rk:discuss-sol}).
+Together with the forthcoming uniqueness result contained in Theorem \ref{theo-uni}, the above-stated properties allow to identify, in the two reference situations (i.e., when $x$ is a differentiable path and when $x$ is a standard Brownian motion), the solution in the sense of Definition \ref{defi-solu} with the classical solution.
+We will then lean on the continuity Theorem \ref{theo-conti} to fully justify our interpretation of (\ref{equa-gene}) (see Remark \ref{rk:discuss-sol}).